Nadal sidelined, team Djokovic wins to open ATP Cup defense | Sports-Games

-Rafael Nadal withdrew from his opening match at the ATP Cup because of a sore back but hopes to return for the Spanish team later in the week.
+The top two players in men's tennis took different approaches to their fine-tuning at the start of a hectic week of preparation for the season's first major.

-The No. 2-ranked Nadal posted a statement on Twitter before his scheduled match against Australia's Alex de Minaur on Tuesday saying he had a stiff lower back and ''hopefully I'll be better for Thursday.''
-Roberto Bautista Agut moved into Spain's top spot to take on de Minaur and Pablo Carreno Busta moved into the No. 2 singles spot.
+Both spent 14 days in hotel quarantine — as did all incoming players — because of Australia's strict border regulations amid the COVID-19 pandemic, and both played in an exhibition event last Friday.
+Nadal played more of a hand in that, with Djokovic limiting his time on court because of a blister.

-Top-ranked Novak Djokovic recovered from blisters that disrupted his preparation and was in his element on Rod Laver Arena as Serbia opened its ATP Cup title defense with a 2-1 win over Canada.
-Serbia fans chanted and waved their national flag as Djokovic beat Denis Shapovalov 7-5, 7-5 to force a deciding doubles match, then combined with Filip Krajinovic for a 7-5, 7-6 (4) win over Milos Raonic and Shapovalov.
+Djokovic was in his element on Rod Laver Arena while Serbia fans chanted and waved their national flag as he beat Denis Shapovalov 7-5, 7-5 to force a deciding doubles match, then combined with Filip Krajinovic for a 7-5, 7-6 (4) win over the Canadian pair.

-Last week, in an exhibition in Adelaide following a 14-day hotel quarantine — part of the COVID-19 pandemic regulations for everyone traveling to Australia — Djokovic spoke about feeding off the energy of the crowds.
+Last week in Adelaide, Djokovic spoke about feeding off the energy of the crowds.

-At Rod Laver Arena, the main show court at Melbourne Park where he has won a record eight Australian Open titles, he had plenty of energy to feed off.
+Back at Melbourne Park, where he has won a record eight Australian Open titles, he had plenty of energy to consume.

 The large and loud band of Serbia supporters was a feature of Djokovic and his team's win in the inaugural ATP Cup last year, which culminated with a victory over Nadal and Spain.